-AL001 modulates progranulin (PGRN), a key regulator of immune activity in the brain with genetic links to multiple neurodegenerative disorders, including frontotemporal dementia (FTD), Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (ALS).
-AL001 is initially being developed to treat FTD, a severe, rapidly progressing neurodegenerative disorder that affects 50,000 to 60,000 people in the United States and roughly 110,000 people in the European Union, with potentially higher prevalence in Asia and Latin America.
+Latozinemab modulates progranulin (PGRN), a key regulator of immune activity in the brain with genetic links to multiple neurodegenerative disorders.
+Latozinemab is in development to treat FTD, a severe, rapidly progressing neurodegenerative disorder that affects 50,000 to 60,000 people in the United States and roughly 110,000 people in the European Union.

-AL001 is currently being studied in a global pivotal Phase 3 trial, INFRONT-3, for the potential treatment of adults at risk for or with symptomatic frontotemporal dementia due to a progranulin gene mutation (FTD-GRN).
-In prior clinical studies, AL001 successfully demonstrated elevation of progranulin levels back to the normal range and encouraging early signals of biomarker and clinical activity.
-AL001 has been well tolerated in healthy volunteers and FTD patients in our Phase 1a, Phase 1b, and Phase 2 clinical trials.
+Latozinemab is currently being studied in a global pivotal Phase 3 trial, INFRONT-3, for the potential treatment of adults at risk for or with symptomatic FTD due to a progranulin gene mutation (FTD-GRN).
+We are preparing to engage with regulatory authorities in mid-2023.
+The purpose of the meeting is to discuss statistical analysis plans based on emerging knowledge in the field that may enable us to complete the pivotal INFRONT-3 clinical trial with fewer patients and/or a shorter treatment duration.
+The company is targeting a data readout from the INFRONT-3 trial in early 2025, pending regulatory feedback.
+In prior clinical studies, latozinemab successfully demonstrated elevation of progranulin levels back to the normal range and encouraging early signals of biomarker and clinical activity.
+Latozinemab has been well tolerated in healthy volunteers and FTD patients in our Phase 1a, Phase 1b, and Phase 2 clinical trials.

-In 2021, we presented our most comprehensive dataset generated to date for AL001 from our ongoing open-label Phase 2 clinical trial, INFRONT-2 in patients with FTD with a GRN mutation.
-INFRONT-2 was designed to establish the safety and tolerability of chronic administration of AL001 at therapeutic doses, and also measured biomarkers of disease and clinical outcomes.
-Treatment with AL001 was well tolerated and demonstrated a reversal of the progranulin deficiency; progranulin levels were rapidly restored to normal ranges in both plasma and cerebrospinal fluid (CSF) for the duration of treatment.
-Multiple disease-relevant biomarkers trended toward normalization or remained stable, including time-dependent and durable normalization of lysosomal, inflammatory, and astrogliosis biomarkers over twelve months of treatment compared to baseline and age-matched controls, along with stable plasma and CSF neurofilament light chain (NfL) levels over 12 months.
-A matched historic control cohort of participants from the Genetic FTD Initiative (GENFI2) patient registry was utilized as a comparator for brain atrophy and clinical outcome assessments.
-Volumetric MRI found a greater than 10% reduction in atrophy rates in favor of AL001 for the whole brain and frontotemporal cortex, and an approximately 50% reduction in the rate of ventricular enlargement, relative to the GENFI2 matched control cohort.
-Clinical outcome assessments using the CDR® plus NACC FTLD-SB scale found that AL001 treatment slowed clinical progression by 48% compared to the GENFI2 matched control cohort.
+In 2021, we presented data for latozinemab from our ongoing open-label Phase 2 clinical trial, INFRONT-2 in patients with FTD-GRN.
+INFRONT-2 was designed to establish the safety and tolerability of chronic administration of latozinemab at therapeutic doses, and to measure biomarkers of disease and clinical outcomes.
+Treatment with latozinemab was well tolerated and restored PGRN in both plasma and cerebrospinal fluid (CSF) to levels seen in healthy volunteer age-matched controls for the duration of treatment.
+Disease relevant lysosomal, inflammatory, and astrogliosis biomarkers trended toward normalization over twelve months of treatment compared to baseline and age-matched controls, and mean levels of plasma and CSF neurofilament light chain (NfL), remained stable over twelve months.
+Volumetric MRI suggested slowing of ventricular enlargement and brain atrophy in latozinemab-treated patients compared to a matched historic control cohort of participants from the Genetic FTD Initiative (GENFI2) patient registry.
+Clinical outcome assessments using the CDR® plus NACC FTLD-SB scale found that latozinemab treatment slowed clinical progression by 48% compared to the GENFI2 matched control cohort.